wiihey/wiihey.github.io/wiihey-daas-api.md

 ### Timestamp

-[Unix time](https://en.wikipedia.org/wiki/Unix_time) when the message is arrived at WiiHey DaaS Platform.
+This is the [Unix time](https://en.wikipedia.org/wiki/Unix_time) when the message is arrived at WiiHey DaaS Platform.

 ### State